 If the trust is of a simple nature, for example to a minor child at the age of 18, the cost of the Will is no different.

 Our Service For You

-Naomi Pinder has specialised for over 20 years in helping people in relation to Wills, Powers of Attorney, Lasting Powers of Attorney, Living Wills, Deeds of Gift, Trusts, Probate, Intestacy, administration of estates and inheritance tax, Deeds of Variation and Court of Protection.
+Our team of solicitors has decades of experience in helping people in relation to Wills, Power of Attorney, Lasting Powers of Attorney, Living Wills, Deeds of Gift, Trusts, Estate, Intestacy, administration of estates and inheritance tax, Deeds of Variation and Court of Protection.

-Naomi is a dedicated solicitor and is a fully accredited member of Solicitors for the Elderly.
+Naomi and Gaynor are dedicated solicitors and are fully accredited members of Solicitors for the Elderly.